nutrun/glow/README.md

 ```

 - Tube `foo` depends on tube bar: no jobs from `foo` will run while there are ready/delayed/reserved jobs in `bar`
 - Tube `bar` does not have any dependencies.
-Jobs from `bar` will run whenever there are free workers available
+Jobs from `bar` will run whenever there are free listeners available
 - Tube `baz` depends on tube `bar` and `foo`.
 It will block until `bar` and `foo` are done
 - Dependencies are not transitive.
 If `foo` depends on `bar` and `baz` depends on `foo`, `baz` doesn't depend on `bar`